EdShackleton/milestone-project-3/README.md

 I pushed my code to Github throughout it's creation, to allow myself to go back if I'd made errors.

-I initially had an issue with the Github deployment, as it would open on this Readme file.
-I sorted this by...
+I had issues with the Heroku app, and after much troubleshooting, the final if statement on app.py was to blame.

-I also had issues with the Heroku app...
+I updated this and finally got it working on Heroku.

 MEDIA